RIDE ONLY ON MARKED MOUNTAIN BIKE TRAILS

 SHARED TRAILS AND COMMON AREAS

-“Shared trails” are trails that are shared by mountain bikers and hikers.
+“Shared trails” are paths that are used jointly by mountain bikers and hikers.
 These “shared trails” are signposted accordingly for both user groups.
 Mutual respect and careful driving as well as walking avoids conflicts.
 Show yourself as a biker on “Shared Trails” from your best side and give hikers the right of way!
-Besides, a friendly greeting between two outdoor enthusiasts never hurts.
+A friendly greeting between two outdoor enthusiasts never hurts.

 Always ride respectfully – not only on “shared trails” but also on bike park trails.
 Remember that you too could fall at some point in a blind spot.
 Keep as quiet as possible when passing grazing animals or wild animals and do not frighten them under any circumstances.
 Ride slowly past animals.